A Discussion on Various PCB Testing Techniques

 1. In-Circuit Testing (ICT)

-ICT is one of the most accurate PCB testing techniques for verifying individual components on an assembled board.
+In Circuit Testing (ICT) is one of the most accurate PCB testing techniques for verifying individual components on an assembled board.

 What In-Circuit Testing checks